← Back to Blog

 Giving Claude a System Prompt

-For real products you almost always want a system prompt — it defines Claude's persona and scope.
+For real products you almost always want a system prompt.
+It defines Claude's persona and scope.
 Update the route:

 const stream = await client.messages.stream({